Fair Algorithms for Learning in Allocation Problems

 in each group and, at each time step, give an allocation to each group which is fair with respect to those estimates you get both of these properties.
 We

-show that this converges to a fair allocation in expectation and run some experiments on the Philadelphia Crime Dataset which shows that it converges pretty quickly.
+show that this converges to a fair allocation in expectation and run some experiments on the Philadelphia Crime Dataset which show that it converges pretty quickly.